nwon24/nlp/nlp.md

 First I used a vectoriser to create a dictionary of unique words in the corpus, assigning to each word an integer or index.
 Then I converted each piece of text into an array of indices to represent the words, padding them to be the same length as the longest review.
-This could be passsed directly into a network, but no success was achieved. :(
+This could be passed directly into a network, but no success was achieved. :(

 Then I found out about embeddings, which are a way of converting those arrays of